Justice

-Evidence about the Nazi Ernst Kaltenbrunner's war crimes is presented at the Nuremberg trials.
+Allegorical representation of justice, Palace of Justice, Tehran.

-In its broadest sense, justice is the idea that individuals should be treated fairly.
+In its broadest sense, justice is the treatment of individuals fairly.
 According to the Stanford Encyclopedia of Philosophy, the most plausible candidate for a core definition comes from the Institutes of Justinian, a 6th-century codification of Roman law, where justice is defined as "the constant and perpetual will to render to each his due".

-A society where justice has been achieved would be one in which individuals receive what they "deserve".
-The interpretation of what "deserve" means draws on a variety of fields and philosophical branches including ethics, rationality, law, religion, and fairness.
-The state may pursue justice by operating courts and enforcing their rulings.

 History

 Early Western theories of justice were developed in part by Ancient Greek philosophers such as Plato in his work The Republic, and Aristotle, in his Nicomachean Ethics and Politics.
+Saint Augustine (354-430) emphasized the importance of justice, expressing the opinion that, without justice, "kingdoms are nothing but gangs of criminals on a large scale".

+The classical confucian theory of justice developed around the same time, and had little in common with Western theories of justice.
+Instead, it posited that justice was a personal and public virtue, but did not include freedom or equality, and was not part of the law.
+The law itself was seen as promoting order rather than justice.

-Modern-day Western notions of justice also have their roots in Christian theology, which largely follows the divine command theory, according to which God dictates morality and determines whether or not an action is seen as morally "good".
+Modern-day Western notions of justice have roots in Christian theology, which largely follows the divine command theory, according to which God dictates morality and determines whether or not an action is seen as morally "good".
 This, in turn, determines justice.

 Western thinkers later advanced different theories about where the foundations of justice lie.
-In the 17th century, philosophers such as John Locke said justice derives from natural law.
-Jean-Jacques Rosseau was a prominent advocate of social contract theory, which holds that justice arises from a mutual agreement among members of society to be governed within a political system.
+In the 17th century, philosophers such as John Locke held that justice derives from natural law.
+Jean-Jacques Rousseau became a prominent advocate of social contract theory, which holds that justice arises from a mutual agreement among members of society to be governed within a political system.

 Modern frameworks include concepts such as distributive justice, utilitarianism, retributive justice and restorative justice.

-In broad terms, distributive justice considers what is fair based on what goods are to be distributed, between whom they are to be distributed, and what the proper distribution is, utilitarian theories look forward to the future consequences of punishment, retributive theories look back to particular acts of wrongdoing and attempt to match them with appropriate punishment, and restorative theories look at the needs of victims and society and seek to repair the harms from wrongdoing.
+In broad terms, distributive justice considers what is fair based on what goods are to be distributed, between whom they are to be distributed, and what the proper distribution is; utilitarian theories look forward to the future consequences of punishment; retributive theories look back to particular acts of wrongdoing and attempt to match them with appropriate punishment; and restorative theories look at the needs of victims and society and seek to repair the harms from wrongdoing.
 Theories of retributive justice say justice is served by punishing wrongdoers, whereas restorative justice (also sometimes called "reparative justice") is an approach to justice that focuses on the needs of victims and offenders.